 - Cabinets: Pre-fabricated cabinets generally start at about $150 per linear foot, while custom cabinets typically start at around $250 per linear foot.
 Fixing unlevel ceilings, changing the angle of a corner upper cabinet, or adding features such as pull-out shelves and soft-close doors add dollars.

 - Countertops: A standard countertop can cost $40 to $50 per square foot.
 Luxury countertops can go for $100 to $150 or more per square foot, meaning this cost aspect for a full kitchen remodel can go as high as $20,000.

 - Appliances: The cost of appliances varies, depending on the brands and models you choose.
 You can fit standard appliances into a tight budget for around $2,500, but luxury brands can add up to $50,000 to your project.
 If existing appliances are being re-installed, notify contractors so they treat them accordingly and there are no unexpected costs.

 - Backsplash: The most cost-effective option is a piece of countertop material, but many homeowners choose porcelain, ceramic, glass, or even marble or quartz tile.
 The options vary widely in cost.

 - Sink: Stainless steel sinks are popular and affordable, but there are various metals, composites, and enamels to choose from.
 Sizing and styling vary widely as well.

 - Islands: Some of the cost of cabinets and counters is absorbed into that of the kitchen island, as these are generally incorporated.
-How many electrical outlets installed; where you hang lights over the island; and its length, depth, and overall functionality affect the final cost.5
+How many electrical outlets are installed, where you hang lights over the island, and its length, depth, and overall functionality affect the final cost.5

 Room additions are expensive and often include every structural, architectural, functional, and decorative element you need.
 These are some of the common types of additions in Los Angeles and their average construction costs: